signmeup/signmeup/CONTRIBUTING.md

    ```

 3. Generate self-signed certificates for `local.cis-dev.brown.edu` using
-   http://selfsignedcertificate.com, and add the two files to the `nginx` folder.
+   http://selfsignedcertificate.com, and add the two files to the `nginx/ssl` folder.
 Change the certificate's extension from `.cert` to `.crt`.

 4. In your terminal, run: